 The Bucs new uniforms for 2014 are just a mess, as usual Nike ruined a good thing.
 While I do really like the current colors, there is something about the old orange look they had that I just think is better.
 Really the 90s era design with the orange and white would be great.
 Bringing back Bucco Bruce for the throwback, with the red numbers and old style stripes changing things a up a bit on the all white set.

 Not a fan of the flaming part of the logo so I simplified to a nice circle.
 The last few years they had switched back and forth between light blue and navy as their primary, its sort of hard to tell which is their main color, so I'm going with navy.
 Tried to get a little more red into the uniform, and ditching the different color shoulder, replacing it with some more traditional stripes.
+Also updating their font.
 Likewise dumping their blocky future numbers for a little more rounded font numbers.
 The original 1960s Houston Oilers set makes a great throwback, I had thought about maybe putting the Tennessee Oilers alternate logo on the helmet instead, but figured I'd keep it authentic.

 So there is a lot of controversy surrounding this name, and even I thought they should go ahead and change it based on the narrative that it is super offensive to Native Americans.
 But recent surveys have shown Native Americans are overwhelmingly NOT against the name.
 So if they are not offended, there is no reason for everyone else to get worked up about it.
 That said, I really am not a fan of their current logo, so I went with the spearhead and the older metallic gold design, similar to the 75th anniversary throwback, but minus the sleeve stripes.
 The early 1970s yellow helmet set makes a great throwback.